HrMav/Health-Analytics/SCENARIOS.md

 About 68% of the data falls within one standard deviation of the mean.
 About 95% falls within two standard deviations.
 About 99.7% falls within three standard deviations.

+## Scenario 4

+Armspan and Height Leonardo da Vinci (1452–1519) drew a sketch of a man, indicating that a person’s armspan (measuring across the back with arms outstretched to make a “T”) is roughly equal to the person’s height.
+To test this claim, we measured eight people with the following results:

+Person 1 2 3 4
+Armspan (inches) 68 62.25 65 69.5
+Height (inches) 69 62 65 70

+Person 5 6 7 8
+Armspan (inches) 68 69 62 60.25
+Height (inches) 67 67 63 62

+a.
+Draw a scatterplot for armspan and height.
+Use the same scale on both the horizontal and vertical axes.
+Describe the relationship between the two variables.

+b.
+Calculate the correlation coefficient relating armspan and height.

+c.
+If you were to calculate the regression line for predicting height based on a person’s armspan, how would you estimate the slope of this line?

+d.
+Find the regression line relating armspan to a person’s height.

+e.
+If a person has an armspan of 62 inches, what would you predict the person’s height to be?

+**Answer 4**

+a.
+Draw a scatterplot for armspan and height.
+We'll start by plotting the scatterplot of armspan against height and ensuring that we use the same scale for both axes.
+This will help us visually assess the relationship between the two variables.
+The scatterplot shows a positive linear relationship between armspan and height.
+As armspan increases, height tends to increase, and vice versa.

+b.
+Calculate the correlation coefficient relating armspan and height.
+The correlation coefficient (r) quantifies the strength and direction of the linear relationship between two variables.
+We'll compute this for the given data.
+The correlation coefficient relating armspan and height is 0.9459924.
+This indicates a strong positive linear relationship between the two variables, suggesting that as one's armspan increases, their height tends to increase proportionally.

+c.
+Estimate the slope of the regression line.
+The formula for the slope (b) of the regression line in simple linear regression is: b =  r x s~y / s~x

+d.
+Find the regression line relating armspan to a person’s height.
+The regression equation is given by: y = a + bx where, y = predicted value of dependent variable (height) a =  y-intercept b = slope x =  independent variable (armspan)